Hi, my name is Lenny

 Jan - Apr 2018

-This internship was focused on video compression technologies, especially the H.264 codec and MPEG Transport Streams.
-I implemented features using the open-source JM H.264 Reference Software in C, built a Python test framework, and wrote an algorithm to compare distorted YUV videos.
-I also validated MPEG TS used in ABR streaming and built visualizations to present the results.
+This internship was focused on video processing.
+This included implementing features using the open-source JM H.264 Reference Software, building a Python test framework to verify an H.264 encoder, writing an algorithm to compare distorted YUV videos, and validating MPEG TS used in ABR streaming.

 UWaterloo Image & Vision Computing Lab